What is HRV?

-Steve and I do some work with the US Navy SEALs.
+Uphill Athlete does some work with the US Navy SEALs.
 Their human performance folks have tried several HRV apps on the team members.
 Some were too complex and cumbersome to be practical, others were simple but just not accurate enough to provide good feedback.
-Like us, they’ve tried and mostly failed in their attempts to make HRV measurement an integral part of training and planning.
+Like us, they’ve tried and failed in their attempts to make HRV measurement an integral part of training and planning.

 Why Does HRV Technology Fall Short?